vanderbilt-data-science/h2o-flow-intro/README.md

 In the H2O flow browser window, click on ImportFiles

 Navigate to where your data is stored, and copy the location.
+On Mac, you can select the file and press Shift + right click (two finger click on a trackpad) to copy the file location as a pathname.

 Paste this location into the Search field in the Import Fields cell.